Child Custody Attorney in Bethlehem, PA

 Pennsylvania courts may also consider other details if the judge believes that they are relevant.
 This could include allegations of abuse or a parent’s criminal record.

-Toughness That Makes A Difference
+Toughness That Makes a Difference

-If you would like to schedule a free consultation with attorney Crouthamel, call 610-857-7490 or fill out this online contact form.
+If you would like to schedule a free consultation with attorney Crouthamel, call 610-428-3386 or fill out this online contact form.